-Cinnamon rolls mug cake – perfect if you are craving cinnamon rolls flavor but can’t wait.
-Those mug cake are ready in 90 seconds!
+- Cinnamon rolls mug cake – perfect if you are craving cinnamon rolls flavor but can’t wait.
+These mug cakes are ready in 90 seconds!

 Proofing the yeast

-Before you starts, make sure the almond milk is lukewarm, think bath temperature 37C(100F).
-You can microwave the milk for 15 seconds if needed but it shouldn't be hot or it will 'kill' the yeast.
+- Before you start, make sure the almond milk is lukewarm.
+Think bath temperature 37°C(100°F).
+You can microwave the milk for 15 seconds if needed, but it shouldn't be hot, or it will 'kill' the yeast.

-In a small mixing bowl, add dried yeast, maple syrup and lukewarm unsweetened almond milk.
-Don't worry the yeast will feed on sugar and their will be no sugar left in the recipe, otherwise use inulin for 100% sugar-free yeast activator.
+- In a small mixing bowl, add dried yeast, maple syrup, and lukewarm unsweetened almond milk.
+Don't worry, the yeast will feed on sugar, and there will be no sugar left in the recipe.
+Otherwise, use inulin for a 100%-sugar-free yeast activator.

-Whisk to combine, cover with a towel and set aside 8 minutes or until the yeast is foamy and proofed.
+- Whisk to combine, cover with a towel, and set aside for 8 minutes or until the yeast is foamy and proofed.

 Cinnamon rolls dough

-Meanwhile, in a large mixing bowl whisk together all the dry ingredients: almond flour, flaxmeal, psyllium husk, sugar-free crystal sweetener of your choice, baking powder and xantham gum.
+- Meanwhile, in a large mixing bowl, whisk together all the dry ingredients: almond flour, flaxseed meal, psyllium husk, sugar-free crystal sweetener of your choice, baking powder, and xanthan gum.
 Set aside.

-Whisk the egg mixture with an electric beater on medium/high speed for about 1 minute or until light.
-You can also whisk manually it will simply add less air into the dough resulting in slighlty less fluffy rolls.
+- Whisk the egg mixture with an electric beater on medium/high speed for about 1 minute or until light.
+You can also whisk manually it will simply add less air into the dough resulting in slightly less fluffy rolls.

-Pour the egg mixture and the proofed yeast onto the flour bowl.
-Combine with a spoon at first then gently knead the dough with your hands until it forms a sticky dough ball.
-The dough will be very sticky so rub your hands with 1/2 tablespoon of oil and rub the ball with oil to smooth the outside.
+- Pour the egg mixture and the proofed yeast onto the flour bowl.
+Combine with a spoon at first, then gently knead the dough with your hands until it forms a sticky dough ball.
+The dough will be very sticky, so rub your hands with 1/2 tablespoon of oil and rub the ball with oil to smoothen the outside.

-Return dough ball into the mixing bowl, cover with a towel and set aside in a warm place for 30 minutes.
-You can also warm the oven to 40C and store the bowl in the oven to help the dough relax and slighlty expand.
-It won't raise very much but this step makes the rolls fluffier.
+- Return dough ball into the mixing bowl, cover with a towel and set aside in a warm place for 30 minutes.
+You can also warm the oven to 40°C and store the bowl in the oven to help the dough relax, and slightly expand.
+It won't rise very much, but this step makes the rolls fluffier.

 Rolling the dough